 - Rice, basmati - 2 cups

-Cook rice - (This makes enough for 2 nights; If prepping right before cooking, get vegetables roasting while rice cooks.)
+Cook rice - (This makes enough for 2 nights.)
 Fill a saucepan with water and a pinch of salt.
 Bring to a boil and then add rice.
 Bring to a simmer, cover, turn heat down to low, and cook until rice has absorbed all the liquid, 15 to 18 minutes.
 (Can be done up to 5 days ahead)

 Make cilantro garlic sauce - Roughly chop cilantro and garlic.
 Combine with olive oil, vinegar, lemon juice, and miso paste.
 Use an immersion blender to blend until smooth.
 Season with some salt and pepper.
 (Can be done up to 5 days ahead)

-Tomatoes / Zucchini - Prep as directed and combine.
-(Can be done up to 2 days ahead)
+Tomatoes / Spinach - Prep as directed.
+Store separately.
+(Can be done 1 day ahead)